The Rules of Chess: Check, Mate, and Stalemate FAQ

-Suppose it is the turn of black to move.
-Black has no legal move: his pawn cannot move, and his king also cannot move as every place it could go is attacked by white.
+It is black's turn to move, but he has no legal move.
+His pawn cannot move, and his king also cannot move as every place it could go is attacked by white.
 The knight also cannot move, as moving the knight would mean that the white rook would give check.
 Also, white does not give check to black, so it is a stalemate.

 In case of a stalemate, the game is a draw: 1/2 - 1/2.

 This is checkmate.
-The king is attacked, and there is no legal move to go out of check.
-So the game is won for the player that gives the check.
+The king is checked, and there is no legal way to escape check.
+Even if the king moved next to the opponent's king, it would be in check from the king.
+So the game is won for the player giving check.

 Consider the following position.
 White to move.
-White is in check, and the only positions the white king can move to are g1 and g2, but both are not allowed because the king would be in check there as he would be next to the opponents king.
-So white is mated and black won the game.
+White is in check, and the only positions the white king can move to are g1 and g2, but neither is allowed because the king would be in check there as he would be next to the opponent's king.
+So white is mated and black has won the game.

 Can a player in check win the game by checkmating his opponent with one move (a move that does not move the checked king)?

-A move that does not lift the check is illegal.
-So, if this move does not lift the check, then: no.
+A move that does not remove the check is illegal.
+So, if this move does not remove the check, then no.

-However, the following could happen: the player can take the piece that gives the check and mates at the same time.
+However, the following could happen: the player can take the piece that gives the check and mate at the same time.

 I told her my previous move had to be annulled since the king couldn't be exposed.
 Is this correct?

 This is indeed correct.
-A move which leaves your king in check is illegal, and should be taken back, and another, legal, move should be made.
+A move that leaves your king in check is illegal, and it should be taken back, then a legal move should be made in its place.
 The player that made the illegal move does not lose the game.

 An exception to this is when the rules of speed chess are used.
 In this form of chess, used when playing with clocks with only a few (e.g., 3 or 5) minutes per player for the entire game, the touched piece rule does not apply; a rule is final when the clock is punched, and a player can claim a win when the opponent makes an illegal move.
 (Speed chess rules apply only when these are agreed on before the game.)

-If I call checkmate falsely do I forefeit the game?
+If I call checkmate falsely do I forfeit the game?